-Offering good UX is no longer good enough—it is no longer a unique selling point because consumers expect everything to just work smoothly.
+Offering good UX is not enough—it is no longer a unique selling point because consumers expect everything to just work smoothly.
 So what can you do?
 Become more memorable through storytelling.

 Humans have always been enchanted by stories, and our brain’s activity increases fivefold when exposed to a story, as compared to graphs or dry facts.
 In order to stand out in the future, you need to enhance your UX by telling stories that really matter about your products and services.

 Before we could write and read, we spoke.
-The rise of voice UI is like going back to our roots, in a way, by enabling your interaction with digital experiences to become more like a natural conversation.
+The rise of voice UI is in a way like going back to our roots, by enabling our interaction with digital experiences to become more like a natural conversation.

 Imagine visiting a site or an app, and just “speaking to yourself” about what you would like to do: “I would like to order a pizza” or “what are the financial results from last quarter?”—followed by an instant response to your organic query.

 With over a quarter of searches online now being performed by voice and the number rising quickly—and with the advent of voice UIs like Google Assistant and Apple’s Siri—the road is paved toward gearing your UX for voice as well as text.

 When Tom Cruise walked around shopping malls in Minority Report, we were awed by the personalised ads he received from the billboards.
-Fast forward from 2002 to 2019, and the future is already here.
+Fast forward from 2002 and the future is already here.

 Muzli points out that with the rise of machine learning and artificial intelligence, organisations now have an opportunity to personalise their offerings and experiences based on the behaviour of their customers.

-You already know this feature from streaming services like YouTube, Netflix, and Spotify—but you can expect to see it in other areas as well now and in the future.
+You already know this feature from streaming services like YouTube, Netflix, and Spotify—but you can expect to see it in other areas like finance and news now and in the future.
 Any organisation with a focus on great UX should keep up accordingly.